jekyll/jekyll/site/docs/plugins.md

 - [grunt-jekyll](https://github.com/dannygarcia/grunt-jekyll): A straightforward [Grunt](http://gruntjs.com/) plugin for Jekyll.
 - [jekyll-postfiles](https://github.com/indirect/jekyll-postfiles): Add `_postfiles` directory and {% raw %}`{{ postfile }}`{% endraw %} tag so the files a post refers to will always be right there inside your repo.

+#### Editors

+- [sublime-jekyll](https://github.com/23maverick23/sublime-jekyll): A Sublime Text package for Jekyll static sites.
+This package should help creating Jekyll sites and posts easier by providing access to key template tags and filters, as well as common completions and a current date/datetime command (for dating posts).
+You can install this package manually via GitHub, or via [Package Control](https://sublime.wbond.net/packages/Jekyll).

 <div class="note info">
   <h5>Jekyll Plugins Wanted</h5>
   <p>